• The University of Western Australia (M018), 35 Stirling Highway,

 Biography

 Dr. Wen Lei is a Professor, an ARC Future Fellow, the Program Chair of Electrical and Electronic Engineering, and the Chair of the IEEE Western Australia Joint ESP Chapter (Electron Devices Society, Solid State Circuits Society, and Photonics Society), and and leads the Electronic Materials and Devices Research at Department of Electrical, Electronic and Computer Engineering, University of Western Australia.
 His current research mainly focuses on semiconductor materials, devices and their system applications such as infrared detectors, lasers, solar cells and others.
-He holds 2 patents and has published more than 130 high profile papers in top journals like Applied Physics Reviews, Physical Review Letters, Advanced Materials, Advanced Functional Materials, Nano Letters, and Applied Physics Letters, etc. He was awarded his prestigious ARC Future Fellowship in 2013 and ARC Australian Postdoctoral Fellowship in 2006.
-He also received several “Best Paper" Awards from IEEE journals and IEEE conferences.
-He is also an associate editor/editorial board member of five international journals, a member of Scientific Advisory Board/Technical Program Committee/Organizing Committee for several international conferences and a regular reviewer for various international prestigious journals and funding agencies.
+He has made a number of “first in the research field” breakthroughs such as strained superlattices for filtering defects in HgCdTe/CdTe materials, first MBE-grown HgCdSe infrared sensor, etc. He, together with his colleagues has demonstrated the first Australian-made prototype mid-wave HgCdTe infrared focal plane arrays with commercial format size.
+He holds 2 patents and has published 3 book chapters and more than 140 high profile papers in top journals with high impact factors (IFs) including 1x Applied Physics Reviews (IF=11.9), 1x Physical Review Letters (IF=8.1), 2x Advanced Materials (IF=27.4), 3x Advanced Functional Materials (IF=18.5), 4x Nano Letters (IF=10.8), 3x Small (IF=13), 1x Small Science (IF=11.1), 1x Laser & Photonic Reviews (IF=9.8), etc. His research has attracted strong interest from industry such as PlanarTECH and Aselsan which led to a number of ARC Linakge awards.
+He was awarded his prestigious ARC Future Fellowship in 2013 and ARC Australian Postdoctoral Fellowship in 2006.
+He also received several “Best Paper" Awards from IEEE journals and IEEE conferences, and was invited regularly to deliver plenary/keynote presentations at premium international conferences.
+He is also an associate editor/editorial board member of five international journals, a member of Scientific Advisory Board/Technical Program Committee/Organizing Committee for several international conferences and a regular reviewer for various international prestigious journals and funding agencies in Australia, Singapore, Netherlands, Israel, Romania and Hongkong.

 For details about his research, please visit: www.rglei.altervista.org